Letter suggests Iran will only let citizens access whitelisted foreign websites

 Signatories of Berners-Lee’s contract include companies like Microsoft, Reddit, Google, and Facebook; organisations like the EFF and Web Foundation; and even some countries like Germany, France, and Ghana.

 Correction: An earlier version of this article incorrectly stated the Wikimedia Foundation was a signatory of the contract.
-The Wikimedia Foundation was part of the working group that helped to develop the contract but not a signatory to the final document.
-We've reached out for further details as to why the Foundation decided against signing the contract.
+The Wikimedia Foundation was part of the working group that helped to develop the contract but was not a signatory to the final document.

 Interested in hearing industry leaders discuss subjects like this and sharing their use-cases?
 Attend the co-located IoT Tech Expo, Blockchain Expo, AI & Big Data Expo, Cyber Security & Cloud Expo and 5G Expo World Series with upcoming events in Silicon Valley, London and Amsterdam and explore the future of enterprise technology.